 The awards and criteria have been modeled to reflect the National Academic Advising Association (NACADA) awards and Council for the Advancement of Standards for exemplary advising practices.
 Academic Advising Services' hope is that winners of NC State’s award winners will be carried forth in nomination to the NACADA awards.
 The NC State awards and their criteria are as follows:

-The Barbara Soloman Advising Award
+Barbara Soloman Advising Award

-The New Advisor Award
+*New Advisor Award

-The Faculty Advisor Award
+Faculty Advisor Award

 The Faculty Advisor award is given in recognition of an advisor whose primary responsibility is as a teaching/researching faculty member.
 The winner of this award will exhibit a strong commitment to student success through availability to advisees, commitment to guiding students in career and academic paths, and awareness of policies and procedures.
 Advising load, personal philosophy of advising, commitment to advocacy for students, and evidence of student success and learning will be considered for this award.

-The Advising Administrator Award
+Advising Administrator Award

 Finally, the Advising Administrator award is given in recognition of an administrator who has oversight of an advising unit.
-Nominees must have served as an advising administrator for at least three years prior to their nomination.
+Nominees must have served as an advising administrator at NC State for at least three years prior to their nomination.
 The winner of this award will show advocacy for advisors in their charge, a commitment to understanding the advising process and student learning, and a commitment to using assessment to continuously improve their unit’s advising process.
 Administrator’s personal philosophy of advising, knowledge of advising and student learning and development literature, articulation of appropriate advising vision, and evidence of results-based improvements will be considered for this award.

-2012-13 NC State Advising Award Winners
+2014-15 NC State Advising Award Winners

-2012-13 Selection Committee
+2014-15 Selection Committee

-Michelle Koehler (First Year College)
+Ayo Agunbiade (First Year College)

-Dr. Karen Young (College of Humanities and Social Sciences)
+Christina Prowant (College of Humanities and Social Sciences)